 - Not to be redundant, but do they reveal that they have a right to behave any way they want, but that others do not?

-- Do they bristle in political discussions when verbally attacked by a political opponent, but spend much more time verbally attacking their opponents?
+- Do they bristle in political discussions when verbally attacked by a political opponent, but spend inordinate amounts of time verbally attacking their opponents?

 - Do they run negative campaigns but expect other political opponents to stick to policy discussions?